 Whiteface Mountain may have hosted Olympic athletes, but nowadays, the gondolas are ready and waiting for you.
 The eight-person Cloudsplitter Gondola will carry you from the Main Base Lodge to the top of Little Whiteface, floating over streams, ski trails, forest, and sheer rock faces as it hugs the mountain’s tree line.
 At the summit, enjoy unparalleled views of the Adirondacks all dressed up in fall foliage from the observation deck.
 Go in early October to be there in time for the Flaming Leaves Festival, where barbecue and blues mix in the air with ski jumpers lunching hundreds of feet up into the fiery foliage backdrop.

 Where to Stay: Lake Placid Lodge [Lake Placid, NY]

 Lake Placid is a natural destination within the heart of the Adirondacks.
 And just far enough outside of town to be a true retreat, you’ll find Lake Placid Lodge, hand-built in the Arts and Crafts tradition but with a modern spin.
 Originally built in 1882 as a private camp, the lodge first became a hotel in 1946.
 After a massive fire in 2005, a team of architects and scores of local artisans rebuilt the lodge that stands today, a tribute to the Adirondack Great Camps of the Gilded Age millionaires where the idea of taking a break from the digital rat race is an everyday event.
-Adults-only except for special “family-friendly days,” the lodge is also a great option for that couple’s getaway you’ve been dreaming about for years.
+The lodge is also a great option for that couple’s getaway you’ve been dreaming about for years.

 New York Adirondacks Fall Road Trip, Leg Three: Lake Placid to Vermont and Back